 Upload Business Photos

-According to Yelp, users spend twice as much time on a business’ profile if it has photos.
+.
 Highlighting examples of your work is effective for customers to visualize the impact your business can have on their lives.
 If your business provides garage door installation and repair, you should include photos from some of your most visually appealing job sites.
 Or if you’re a new business without a gallery of work, you can include pictures of your team, offices, trucks, or other distinguishing aspects of your business.

 An important piece of information for field service workers to complete is the total service area.
 Stating whether you’re willing to commute to other zip codes, cities, counties or more will help customers discover businesses in their area that can help solve their problem quickly.